Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Callback Templates.md

 > _For Note related callbacks, the parameters on HScript are replaced with just the Note itself; Example: `note.noteType`_.

 ### goodNoteHit(membersIndex, noteData, noteType, isSustainNote)
-Triggered if the <ins>player hits a note</ins>.

-> [!NOTE]
-> _`Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called._
+Triggered if the <ins>player hits a note</ins>. `Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called.

 - `membersIndex` - The note member id.
 - `noteData` - The direction of the notes; Values: `0,1,2,3`.